-The phrase “retail apocalypse” gets thrown around a lot, with a sense of breathless intensity and finality—like the doors are shut and the tumbleweeds are already rolling at local mall and outdoor shopping districts around the country.
-While store-based retail has definitely seen brighter days, we're not quite ready to put the final nail in brick-and-mortar's coffin.
+The phrase “retail apocalypse” gets thrown around a lot, with a sense of breathless intensity and finality—like the doors are shut and the tumbleweeds are already rolling at local malls and outdoor shopping districts around the country.
+While store-based retail has definitely seen brighter days, we're not quite ready to put the final nail in brick-and-mortar’s coffin.

 Retail is evolving, not dying

-Yes, thousands of stores are expected to close this year, and every month seems to bring a new bankruptcy: this year alone, it’s been Bon-Ton, Claire's, Nine West, Brookstone, Mattress Firm, and Sears (just to name a few).
+Yes, thousands of stores are expected to close this year, and every month seems to bring a new bankruptcy.
+This year alone, it’s been Bon-Ton, Claire's, Nine West, Brookstone, Mattress Firm, and Sears (just to name a few).

 But retail isn’t dying.
 How could it?
-The upcoming generation, Gen Z (born between 1995 and 2004) loves shopping in-store too much!
-And they’ve got the spending power to make retailers care, too: they’ll be 40% of consumers by 2020.
+The upcoming generation, Gen Z (born between 1995 and 2004), loves shopping in-store too much!
+And they’ve got the spending power to make retailers care, too—they’ll be 40% of consumers by 2020.

 Yes, they’re digital natives—42% of them spend more time on their phones than interacting with real people (same!)—but when it comes to buying things, they want to get up close and personal.
 Just like Millennials and Gen Xers, and more than Boomers.